bustosjuan/aws-deeplens-recipes/content/300_intermediate/_index.md

 tags:
   - intermediate
 ---
-In this section you will find recipes suited new users.
+The activities and tutorials in this section requires some basic coding knowledge.

+The programming language we will use for most of our tutorials will be Python.